feltcute/ModdingDocsMGD/Doc/Reference/FAQ.rst

 If you need help, please get on the `MGD Discord <https://discord.com/invite/monstergirldreams>`_.
 There are tons of knowledgeable, depraved, and friendly people there willing to help you, no matter how big or small your problem is.
-Head to the #modding-help channel towards the bottom of the channel list.
+Head to the #modding-help forum channel towards the bottom of the channel list.